What We Monitor

 Maui Wildfire Data: What We Monitor

-DOH and partners collect samples and test them for substances such as heavy metals (like lead, arsenic, cobalt, copper, and zinc), asbestos, arsenic, polycyclic aromatic hydrocarbons (PAHs), dioxins, and other hazardous substances that could have been released during the fires in Lahaina and Kula.
+DOH and partners collect samples and test them for substances such as heavy metals (like lead, arsenic, cobalt, copper, and zinc), asbestos, polycyclic aromatic hydrocarbons (PAHs), dioxins, and other hazardous substances that could have been released during the fires in Lahaina and Kula.
 DOH also monitors whether windblown dust and stormwater runoff are still spreading fire-related substances in the environment around Lahaina.
 When tests detect a substance at a level of concern, DOH looks at many samples collected over time to determine whether the substance level is elevated because of the fires, for another reason, or because it occurs naturally in the area.
 DOH also modifies the list of substances for analysis based on initial sampling activities to focus on substances at levels of concern.
 As of June 2024, monitoring activities include:

 • Sampling ash from burned homes in Lahaina and Kula and testing them for heavy metals, dioxins, PAHs, asbestos, and other substances of potential concern.
 (Visit the Ash page for more information and results.)